 The running position of the boat greatly affects its driving characteristics and fuel consumption.
 The boat's best operational position may be achieved by:

-- placing the load properly - adjusting the engine's trim angle large heeling angles and loss of control over the boat.
+- placing the load properly - adjusting the engine's trim angle

 The combination of the right operational position with the right speed also makes driving in open waters more comfortable and safer.